 Congrats!
 You made it through the interview!
 However, you still have some final steps to wrap things up.
 Campus visits take a lot to coordinate, and it is always courteous to send a thank-you letter to the search committee chair or department head afterward to express appreciation for having you on campus.
 Handwritten is often more impactful, but email is acceptable in some disciplines.
 Thank your hosts for the interview and the opportunity to learn more about the position, and emphasize your continued interest in the position (if you indeed are still interested); if someone else played an especially prominent role in the interview, or gave you special attention, send a separate thank you note to them.

-If you would like to discuss an upcoming interview or get some additional help via a mock interview, please make an appointment with your Career Consultant at 865-974-5435.
+If you would like to discuss an upcoming interview or get some additional help via a mock interview, please make an appointment with your career coach at 865-974-5435.

 Interviewing Questions & Tips